James Lucas Yeo: Legacy

 The Yeo Hall at the Royal Military College of Canada in Kingston, Ontario was named in his honour in 1936.
 This multifunctional building houses the Cadet Dining Hall and the Cadet Mess.
 The barber and Canadian Forces Exchange System (CANEX) are located in the basement.

 A plaque erected by the Historic Sites and Monuments Board of Canada at the Royal Military College of Canada states "Born in Southampton, England, Yeo entered the British Navy, served throughout the Napoleonic Wars and won rapid promotion by his ability.
 In 1813, already a Commodore, he came to Canada to command British forces on the Great Lakes.
 Yeo successfully blockaded the American fleet in Sackett's Harbour for some months and subsequently commanded the naval forces at the capture of Oswego in 1814.
 Returning to England after the war he was posted to the West African Coast and died at sea while returning from that tour of duty."

 Yeo was one of the actual historical officers on whom C. S. Forester modeled his fictional naval hero Horatio Hornblower.
 Forester briefly mentions him in the 1946 novel Lord Hornblower.
-The opening scene is a church service for members of the Order of the Bath, attended by a number of prominent historical naval officers, including Yeo, although the novel is set in 1813, when Yeo was in Canada and before he became a Knight of the Bath.
+(Note: The opening scene is a church service for members of the Order of the Bath, attended by a number of prominent historical naval officers, including Yeo, although the novel is set in 1813, when Yeo was in Canada and before he became a Knight of the Bath.

+"Lord St. Vincent, huge and grim, the man who took his fleet down into the heart of a Spanish squadron twice its strength; Duncan, who destroyed the Dutch Navy at Camperdown; and a dozen more of admirals and captains, some of them even junior to him in the Navy List--Lydiard, who captured the Pomona off Havannah; Samuel Hood, who commanded the Zealous at the Nile; and Yeo, who stormed the fort at El Muro."